david-skalka/StarUML-React-Core-Generator/README.md

 ## Usage
 1. Open `test\data\sample.mdj`
+2. Change Project name using @UMLModel tag editor
-2. Open (`File > Preference > React Core`) and fill Project path
+3. Open (`File > Preference > React Core`) and fill Project path
-3. Click on the menu (Tools > React Core ) and perform all the steps to generate the entire application
+4. Click on the menu (Tools > React Core ) and perform all the steps to generate the entire application
-4. Run generated solution in Visual studio
+5. Run generated solution in Visual studio

 ## Example
 - `test\data\sample.mdj`